Every modern business is a data-driven business.

-These days, just about every business is data-driven in some way.
-The amount of data in existence is currently growing exponentially, and it’s become almost impossible to keep up without using this valuable resource.
+The amount of data in existence is currently growing exponentially, and it’s become almost impossible to keep up in any industry without using this valuable resource.

 Well-managed data makes every process more efficient, from marketing to manufacturing.
-You’ve heard this sort of buzz before.
+Of course, you’ve heard this sort of buzz before.
 Data is the lifeblood of a modern business — or, to use another analogy, it’s like the water in your home.

 What is a data pipeline?